sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/metrics.md

 To extract metrics from check output, the check must include an [`output_metric_format` attribute][10] that specifies one of Sensu's [supported output metric formats][9].
 When a check includes the `output_metric_format` attribute, Sensu will extract the specified metrics from the check output and add them to the event data in the [metrics attribute][5].

-In addition, the check command must output metrics in the supported metrics formats.
+In addition, the check command output must present metrics in one of the supported metrics formats.

 ### Supported output metric formats